getsling/RemoteConfig/README.md

 ## How to get started
-Create a subclass of `MCJSONRemoteConfig` or `MCXMLRemoteConfig` and override the following methods:
+Create a subclass of `GVJSONRemoteConfig` or `GVXMLRemoteConfig` and override the following methods:

 * `- (NSURL *)remoteFileLocation;` (required)
 * `- (void)setupMapping;` (required)